GJCPP/LearningNote/pages/on Computer Network.md

 				- The frame carries source IP/MAC, and target IP. (frame has no source "IP" header)
 				- All nodes on **LAN** receives this query.
 				- The node with dest IP address would return the correct MAC address.
+		- Routing to another subnet
+			- Assume that A wants to send B a datagram.
 				-